javaf/extra-event/README.md

 <br/>

+### (Reactable)

+Interface that can react on a stimulus <br/>
+Create a class implementing this interface to be able to react to a stimulus

 | **(Reactable)** |                        |
 |-----------------|------------------------|
 | **on** <br/>                                                                                                               `(stimulus, args)` |                                                                                                         called when object implementing this interface is set as reaction <br/>                                                      one reaction can be attached to multiple stimulus, hence *stimulus* |